mtripg6666tdr/fluxel/README.md

 #### Memoization within Components

 `create-element`'s reactivity model ensures highly efficient updates by directly patching the DOM only where state changes occur.
-However, the `renderer` function of `createElement.component` runs only once during initialization, and `state.use`'s `deriveFn` is re-executed when its dependencies change.
+However, the `renderer` function of `fluxel.component` runs only once during initialization, and `state.use`'s `deriveFn` is re-executed when its dependencies change.
 In certain scenarios, this can still lead to unnecessary re-creations of DOM elements or re-execution of expensive computations *within* a reactive block.

 This is where `memo` and `useWithMemo` come in.
 Their design is specifically tailored to `create-element`'s unique "single renderer execution" model and push-based update strategy, differing from typical virtual DOM frameworks:

 * **Optimizing within Reactive Blocks**: When you opt for a broader `state.use` scope for better code readability or component structure (e.g., when conditionally rendering entirely different elements like a 'Stop' button vs. a 'Start/Resume' button, as seen in the timer example), the entire block might re-execute even if only a small part of its output changes. `memo` allows you to prevent the re-creation of specific, unchanging elements or the re-running of expensive computations *within* that reactive block, ensuring optimal performance without sacrificing code clarity.
 * **Targeted Use**: `memo` is tightly integrated with `state.use`'s dependency digestion process.
 This means its memoized data is managed per `state.use` call.
 The intention is to apply memoization precisely where direct state dependencies trigger a re-evaluation, rather than as a general-purpose caching mechanism across arbitrary function calls.
-* **Addressing Component Separation Edge Cases (`useWithMemo`)**: While the primary recommendation is to bind reactivity directly to the changing properties of an element (e.g., `createElement.span(state.use('value'))` instead of memoizing the entire `span`), real-world component separation often requires passing `ReactiveDependency` objects as props. `useWithMemo` facilitates memoization in these "edge cases" where a child component needs to optimize renders based on a reactive prop from its parent, extending the power of `memo` beyond the direct `deriveFn` scope.
+* **Addressing Component Separation Edge Cases (`useWithMemo`)**: While the primary recommendation is to bind reactivity directly to the changing properties of an element (e.g., `fluxel.span(state.use('value'))` instead of memoizing the entire `span`), real-world component separation often requires passing `ReactiveDependency` objects as props. `useWithMemo` facilitates memoization in these "edge cases" where a child component needs to optimize renders based on a reactive prop from its parent, extending the power of `memo` beyond the direct `deriveFn` scope.

 By carefully applying `memo` and `useWithMemo`, you can maintain highly readable and modular component code while ensuring that only truly necessary DOM updates and computations occur.

 * **`memo(factory, deps, pure?)`**: Available within the `deriveFn` of `state.use`, this function caches the result of the `factory` function as long as its `deps` (dependency array) do not change.
 This is useful for optimizing expensive computations or DOM element creations.
 Setting the `pure` option to `true` enables stricter memoization by stringifying the dependency array to generate a cache key.

     ```javascript
-    createElement.p({
+    fluxel.p({
       children: state.use(['count', 'label'], ({ count, label }, memo) => {
         const expensiveResult = memo(() => calculateSomething(count, label), [count, label]);
         return `${label}: ${expensiveResult}`;